jakenguyen0118/mongo-intro/README.md

 # Starting with Mongo

+Preparation

+- Create a new readme file called `mongo-lab-commands.md` in the repo and copy/paste each command that is used to complete each step below:

 ## Instructions

 A. Use the command line to create a classroom database.
 Insert entries for yourself and the people in your SEIR 526 in a students collection.
 Each document should have: